Frequently Asked Questions

 Are all payments made by direct deposit?

 All payments to surrogates and donors are made by direct deposit or check, when requested.
 Payments made directly to care providers, insurance companies, and other third-party payments are made via check, ACH, or credit card, when necessary.
+SEAM, LLC can also provide carriers and agency coordinators with a virtual credit card to pay for pre-approved upfront expenses and recurring payments such as health insurance premiums.

 What if my account needs to stay open longer than the initial term?